Aadit1004/Asteroids/README.md

 - #### Shield
   - A protective overlay implemented to temporarily safeguard the player's spacecraft against Asteroids and Space Bombs while active.
 - #### Rapid Burst
   - An enhancement to the spacecraft's firing mechanism.
-The Spaceship has a rapid-fire mechanism allowing for accelerate missile duration.
+The Spaceship has a rapid-fire mechanism allowing for accelerated missile firing.
 - #### Slow Motion
   - A rare but powerful enhancement to momentarily slowing down all the on-screen threats.
 While the player's spacecraft maintains its standard speed, the player gains a tactical advantage in navigation and targeting.